 Consider Influencers On Different Platforms

-Social media platforms like TikTok and Instagram have seen a surge in influencers recently, but they’re not the only options available.
+Social media platforms like TikTok and Instagram have recently seen a surge in influencers, but they’re not the only available options.

 Bloggers and vloggers are also effective for influencer marketing.
 Their content tends to have a longer lifespan and is more informative.
 They also perform better on search engines.